There are few blessings without a curse hidden inside, nor curses without a whiff of blessing. Like most things, it’s a matter of how you look at it.

 Caveat emptor, baby.

-Few chemicals humans make are absolutely pure, and while White Label, Blue Label, and Yellow Label steels contain exceptionally low amounts of undesirable contaminants, they do exist.
-Dealing with the results of these impurities has been the bane of blacksmiths since the iron age.
+Few chemicals humans dabble with are absolutely pure, and while White Label, Blue Label, and Yellow Label steels contain exceptionally low amounts of undesirable contaminants, they do exist.
+Dealing with the negative impacts of these impurities has been the bane of blacksmiths since before Vulcan wore goatskin nappies.

 Production Flowchart of Yellow Label, White Label, Blue Label, and Super Aogami Steels